stinb/understand-jenkins-plugin/README.md

 ![image](https://user-images.githubusercontent.com/6586272/166748080-b24d61ca-eee8-44f0-9278-3cd56de43124.png)

 ## Pipeline Projects
-Everything aboce can be done in the pipeline as well with the "understand" step.
+Everything above can be done in the pipeline as well with the "understand" step.
 For example:

 ```
 steps {